ed22699/Obsidian/Books/GUI.md

 - UI elements need to be a child of the canvas object
 - Click set native size to resize objects to the ratio of their sprites used
 - for a custom font for a Text import the font into Unity then choose $Window \Rightarrow TestMeshPro \Rightarrow Font \; Asset\; Creator$
+>[!warning]
+ Sometimes the UI automatically uses the arrow keys, this can interfere with the game, to stop this deselect `Send Navigation Event` in the EventSystem

 ## Controlling the position of UI elements
 - All UI objects have an anchor, displayed in the editor as an X shape
 	- the *anchor* is a flexible way of positioning objects on the UI